ROZBEH/CarND-PID-Control-Project/README.md

 Kp = 0.125, Ki = 0.0005 , Kd = 3 </br>
 Kp = 0.112, Ki = 0.005, Kd = 2 </br>

 VIII.
+Kp, Ki, Kd coefficients has their specific effects on keeping the vehicle on track.
+Our steering is proportional to the distance that we have from center of the track or cross track error (cte), as a result having Kp helps us to compensate for this and steer proportional to our distance from center of the road.
+On the other hand if we just have the Kp coefficient, the car would steer too harshly to the changes and it will oscilate back and forth.
+Having Kd helps to avoid this by gradually steering the vehicle.
+Kd is the differential coefficient which gets multiplied by the difference between te current cte and previous cte.

+IX.
 Final video of the result is provided below.
 Please click on the following image to view the full video on YouTube.
 </br>

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/Nupljp59Mds/0.jpg)](https://www.youtube.com/watch?v=Nupljp59Mds)